Dzhonson64/FrameworkOfNeuralNetwok/README.md

 # FrameworkOfNeuralNetwok
-The framework have been developing for other models neural Netwok.
-This project created ONLY for training.
+The framework has been developing for other models neural Netwok.
+This project has created ONLY for training.